cafeibit/Azure-Data-Engineering/README.md

   * Read data from Synapse and Write data to Synapse
 * Implement CI/CD with Azure DevOps - an automated process version control, testing capabilities, and controls for deployment approvals

+* <a href="../Databricks/readme.md">Data Engineering with Azure Databricks</a>
+* <a href="https://docs.microsoft.com/en-us/azure/databricks/data-engineering/">This guide shows how to process and analyze data using Azure Databricks jobs, Delta Live Tables; the Azure Databricks data processing pipeline framework, and common workflow tools including Apache Airflow and Azure Data Factory.</a>
 ## Data Engineering with Azure Cosmos DB

 Azure Cosmos DB is a globally distributed database system that allows you to read and write data from the local replicas of your database and it transparently replicates the data to all the regions associated with your Cosmos account.